hnb2/heroes/README.md

 NOW
 ===
-- Upgrade output using "html" return type ?
-Create a utility file to wrap strings or private function
+- Try to make the HTML/DOM output possible
 - Make the 'to' clickable with the name
 - Make an option for restart (linked with the death of the hero)
 - Make an option to give a name
 - Update intro text
+- Export gcli into another file after boostarting the app in "app.js"

 LATER
 =====